 Familiarize yourself with the tax code, or consult with a tax professional to ensure you're claiming every deduction or credit you qualify for.

-As for adjustments to income, they’re particularly advantageous.
+As for adjustments to income, they're particularly advantageous.
 You can claim these and use an itemized or standard deduction, just as you can with tax credits.
-Subtracting adjustments from your gross income results in your adjusted gross income (AGI), and you can further claim other deductions and tax credits from there.
-Some available adjustments to income include money you spent on educator expenses if you’re a teacher, and on any student loan interest you paid during the year.
+Subtracting adjustments from your gross income produces your adjusted gross income (AGI), and you can further claim other deductions and tax credits from there.
+Some available adjustments to income include money you spent on educator expenses if you're a teacher and on any student loan interest you paid during the year.